 Kumbalangi Nights Box Office Collections Update: The Movie Is Going Great Guns!

 Kumbalangi Nights has indeed turned out to be the most preferred Malayalam movie of the season.
 The movie that has come from one of the most loved teams of Mollywood has won both critical and commercial success.
 The reviews for the film have been highly positive and now, Kumbalangi Nights has entered its second week of its run in the theatres.
-In areas like Trivandtrum, Kochi etc., Kumbalangi Nights has established its strong presence by doing a fabulous business continuously.
-Similar is the case in he other parts of the state as well.
+In areas like Trivandrum, Kochi etc., Kumbalangi Nights has established its strong presence by doing a fabulous business continuously.
+Similar is the case in the other parts of the state as well.
 Read Kumbalangi Nights box office collections update to know more about the same.

 The Amazing Opening